dhyeythumar/mac-utilities/README.md

 Feel free to fork and customize for your own setup!
 The modular structure makes it easy to:

 -   Add/remove applications in the `apps.setup.sh` arrays
--   Customize aliases in `mac.customisation.sh`
+-   Customize aliases in `customisation.sh`
 -   Modify system settings to your preference
 -   Extend `common.sh` with your own utility functions